ZornLab/Mona/README.md

 if (!require("remotes")) install.packages("remotes")
 remotes::install_github("ZornLab/Mona")
 ```
-There is additional software you may need to install outside of R: the hdf5 library and a C/C++ compiler.
+There is additional software you may need outside of R: the hdf5 library and a C/C++ compiler.
 See the instructions for [BPCells](https://github.com/bnprks/BPCells) for more information.

 ## Getting started